DROSOPHILA SALIVARY GLAND CHROMOSOMES

 Drosophila melanogaster (the common fruit fly) not only was a superb organism for Thomas Hunt Morgan to have picked to perform genetic studies, but this organism also offers an outstanding opportunity to study chromosome structure due to the polytene nature of the chromosomes found in its salivary glands.
 In these glands, many multiple DNA replications have occurred without mitosis.
 The multiple DNA strands remain closely associated yielding large chromosome structutres with specific banding patterns along their length.
 Thus chromosomal alterations such as deletions, transpositions, duplications, etc can be visually verified using the unique banding as identifying landmark features.

-We will isolate salivary glands from third instar larvae (the stage
+We will isolate salivary glands from third instar larvae (the

 just before pupation).
-These will be fixed, stained and squashed
+These will be fixed, stained and

 and examined at 1000x (oil immersion).